tylerlong/glip-ping-chatbot/README.md

 ### Create a RingCentral app

-Please read the instructions for [how to create a RingCentral chatbot app](how to create a RingCentral chatbot app).
+Please read the instructions for [how to create a RingCentral chatbot app](https://github.com/tylerlong/ringcentral-chatbot-js#create-a-ringcentral-app).

+Leave "OAuth Redirect URI" empty for now because we don't know it until we deploy the project to AWS.

 ### Create & configure database on AWS RDS